-The recommended remedial grading will remove the potentially collapsible/compressible nearsurface native alluvium, and replace these materials as compacted structural fill.
+The recommended remedial grading will remove the existing undocumented fill soils and the potentially collapsible/compressible near-surface native alluvium, and replace these materials as compacted structural fill.
 The native soils that will remain in place below the recommended depth of overexcavation will not be subject to significant stress increases from the foundations of the new structure.
 Provided that the recommended remedial grading is completed, the post-construction static settlements of the proposed structure are expected to be less than 1.0 and 0.5 inches for total and differential settlements of shallow foundations, respectively.